Texas health worker isolated on cruise ship over possible Ebola contact

 U.S. concerns have intensified after two nurses from the Dallas hospital who cared for Duncan contracted the virus, which has killed nearly 4,500 people, mostly in West Africa.
 President Barack Obama's administration is facing sharp criticism from lawmakers over its efforts to contain the disease at home.

 The employee has been self-monitoring since last Monday and has yet to develop a fever or show any other symptom of Ebola, the statement said.
-The worker and a companion voluntarily isolated themselves in their cabin, and U.S. officials are arranging for the ship to return to the country.
+Still the worker and a companion voluntarily isolated themselves in their cabin, and U.S. officials are arranging for the ship to return to the country.

 "We are working with the cruise line to safely bring them back to the United States out of an abundance of caution," Psaki said in the statement.